BeckaL/bank-tech-test/README.md

 So that I can keep track of my transactions
 I want to be able to see a bank statement

-## Working and running on the code
+## Working on and running on the code

 Before doing any of the below, clone this repository and run the following commands in the terminal: